global-asp/asp-source/en/0276_big-blue-bus.md

 ##
 One day, Ebei's
 mother said,
-“Tomorrow we will
+"Tomorrow we will
 go to town to buy
-your school uniform.”
+your school uniform."

 ##
 Ebei was very excited.